 Curated by: Chiara Dall'Olio, Daniele De Luigi

-In one of its offices, FMAV - MATA, Fondazione Modena Arti Visive presents a highly evocative exhibition dedicated to Pompeii, curated by Chiara Dall'Olio and Daniele De Luigi, from 6 December 2019 to 13 April 2020.
-The exhibition is co-promoted by the Archaeological Park of Pompeii which for the occasion will lend some reproductions of the famous plaster casts of the victims of the eruption and which will later host it in its exhibition spaces.
+In one of its locations, FMAV - MATA, the Modena Visual Arts Foundation presents a highly suggestive exhibition dedicated to Pompeii from 6 December 2019 to 13 April 2020, curated by Chiara Dall'Olio and Daniele De Luigi.
+The exhibition is co-promoted by the Archaeological Park of Pompeii which for the occasion will lend some reproductions of the famous plaster casts of the victims of the eruption and which will subsequently host it in its exhibition spaces.

-The protagonist is the Japanese photographer Kenro Izu (Osaka, 1949), who has always been fascinated by the vestiges of ancient civilizations that led him to create series of images within the most important and known archaeological sites in the world, from Egypt to Cambodia, from Indonesia to India, from Tibet to Syria.
+The protagonist is the Japanese photographer Kenro Izu (Osaka, 1949), who has always been fascinated by the vestiges of ancient civilizations that led him to create series of images inside the most important and well-known archaeological sites in the world, from Egypt to Cambodia. from Indonesia to India, from Tibet to Syria.

-In Modena, Kenro Izu presents Requiem for Pompei , a project begun in 2015, in collaboration with Fondazione Fotografia Modena, dedicated to the city of Campania destroyed by the eruption of Vesuvius in 79 AD and buried under ash and lapilli.
-The archaeological excavations have returned not only the buildings, but also the exact forms of the bodies of the inhabitants at the moment of death, thanks to the casts carried out on the voids that they have left under the petrified blanket.
+In Modena, Kenro Izu presents Requiem for Pompei , a project started in 2015, in collaboration with Fondazione Fotografia Modena, dedicated to the city of Campania destroyed by the eruption of Vesuvius in 79 AD and buried under ash and lapilli.
+Archaeological excavations have returned not only the buildings, but also the exact shapes of the bodies of the inhabitants at the moment of death, thanks to the casts made on the voids they left under the petrified blanket.